connexcs/docs/docs/user-space-db.md

 A user database is a flexible datastore that has multiple use cases mainly used in allocations which you can build using ScriptForge.
 It is also available in 3 different backends each with their own advantages and disadvantages

-There are 3 different types of datastore accessible.
+There are three different types of datastores available:

-1. High Capacity - This is a key-value pair store which uses eventual consistancy to replicate between zones.
-This is ideally used for lists of numbers for example a DNC list.
-It should not be used for counters or very high speed writes.
+1. **High Capacity** - This is a key-value pair store, which uses eventual consistancy to replicate between zones.
+Ideally, it is used for lists of numbers, such as a DNC list.
+It should not be used for counters or higher-speed writes.

-2. High Speed - This operates as a caching layer, is exceptionally fast and is also eventually consistent between zones.
-It should be considered ephemeral and used like a cache.
+2. **High Speed** - This operates as a caching layer, is exceptionally fast, and is also eventually consistent between zones.
+It should be considered ephemeral, and used like a cache.

-3. Highly Consistant - This datastore benefits from a global truth, it is fast at reads, slower on updates and is not designed to hold large quantities of data (< 10,000 records)
+3. **Highly Consistant** - This datastore benefits from a global truth, it is fast at reads, slower on updates, and is not designed to hold large quantities of data (less than 10,000 records).

-When you create your datastore you can specify what type of datastore will be created.
-Some examples of where datastore can be used.

-Checking a list of numbers (#1), caching external lookups (#2), or creating a stateful application which could allow users X amount of free minutes per month.
+When you create your datastore, you can specify which type will be created.
+Datastores can be used for checking a list of numbers, caching external lookups, or creating stateful applications that allow users a certain amount of free minutes per month.

-This tutorial will guide you on how to manage User Space Database.
-You can go to the *Setup* from the left pane and click on the **User Space Database**, as highlighted in the image below:
+To set up a User Space Database.
+1. Go to the **Setup** > **User Space Database** from the dashboard.

 ![alt text][user-space-img-1]

-You can add a new database and you can also refresh the lists in just one click.

-## Adding New User Space Database

-A new user space database can be added by following simple steps:

-1. Click on the **'+'** button.
+1. Click the **`+`** button.

 ![alt text][user-space-img-2]

-2. Pop up will appear.

-3. Fill out the details in the dialogue box.
+3. Fill in the details in the dialogue box.

-4. Click **Save** once the details have been entered.
+4. Click the **`Save`** button.
+A new space will now be added in the list.

 ![alt text][user-space-img-3]

-A new space will now be added.

-## Refresh the List

-The list can be refreshed, if needed, by simply pressing the *Refresh* button.
+**Refresh the list**

+Press the **`Refresh`** button to see an updated list of items.
+This is the best way to make sure you're working with the most recent sets of data.

 ![alt text][user-space-img-1a]

-## Deleting the Items
+**Deleting Items**

 To delete an item from the list:

-1. Select any name from the *Area* column.
+1. Select any name from the **Area** column.
-2. Click the delete icon, which is right next to the *Refresh* button.
+2. Click the **`delete`** button, which is right next to the **`Refresh`** button.

 ![alt text][user-space-img-2a]

 ## Edit the Details

-To edit the details of any item, do the following:
+To edit the details of any item:

-1. Click on name of the *Area* column that needs to be updated.
+1. Click on name of the **Area** column.

 ![alt text][user-space-img-4]

-2. Pop up will appear.
-Edit the details in the dialog box.
+1. Edit the details in the dialog box, same as creating a new datastore.
-3. Click **Save**, once the details have been edited.
+2. Click the **`Save`** button.

 ![alt text][user-space-img-5]

-## Search Text Fields
+## Searching Text Fields

-You can search the *Area* and *Key* from the given search text fields.
+You can search the _Area_ and _Key_ from the given search text fields using the search box at the top right:

-Following image depicts both search text fields.

 ![alt text][user-space-img-6]